 According to a recent study, 71 percent of remote workers say they’re happy in their current job.

 But how, exactly, do you do that?
-What are some of the most common challenges of managing remote employees—and some of the most common mistakes managers make along the way?
+What are some of the most common challenges of managing virtual employees—and some of the most common mistakes managers make along the way?

 - Mistake #1: Not creating space for conversations

 - Mistake #2: Keeping communication strictly digital

 - Mistake #3: Not giving clear directions

 - Mistake #5: Not setting the standard for your team

 - Mistake #6: Not scheduling meetings during opportune times

 - Mistake #7: Not creating team-building opportunities

 - Mistake 11: Not implementing accountability in teams